vegaitassignments/JosephIbochi_Vega_FoodDelivery/README.md

    ```sh
    docker-compose up --build
    ```
-3. The API will be accessible at `http://localhost:5000` (or the configured port).
+3. The API will be accessible at `http://localhost:5000`

 **Note:** No need to manually run migrations; the application handles this inside Docker.

 ## Running the Project Locally (Optional)
 If you prefer running the application outside Docker, follow these steps:
 1. Ensure you have **.NET 8 SDK** and **MySQL** installed.
-2. Configure the `appsettings.json` file with your MySQL connection string.
 3. Run the project:
    ```sh
    dotnet run